Call for Proposals

 One or two presenters will demonstrate how to use a concept, method, or strategy that facilitates teaching and/or research.
 The goal is to provide faculty with new ideas on teaching or research strategies or approaches that they can replicate.
 We anticipate limited time for discussion and Q&A at these sessions.

 Examples of topics which would work well in this format might be designing a mid-term student feedback form; how to use a specific feature of Blackboard; or how to use a specific mobile app to leverage your teaching.
 We suggest that all demonstration sessions include handouts and/or step-by-step guides for attendees to take with them after the session.

-Interactive/Structured Conversations (60 minutes):
+Interactive/Structured Conversations (60 or 75 minutes)

 These sessions provide a forum for participants to discuss any topic related to teaching, research, or learning.
 Sessions are facilitated by a single moderator, who will give a very brief, contextualizing introduction on the topic, of 5-10 minutes, with the majority of the session devoted to discussion.
 If you anticipate that a longer time for discussion will benefit your session, we suggest that you choose the 75-minute option.
 (Note that we cannot guarantee that your requested session length will be adopted.)

 Examples of topics which would work well for these conversations might be those that provide attendees with a chance to share and discuss their experiences, their approaches to solving problems, or their new ideas on a specific topic relating to teaching and/or research.

-Hands-On Workshops (60 minutes):
+Hands-On Workshops (60 minutes)

 These workshops teach hands-on skills that can be used either for teaching or research, and will include an overview of a new skill or technique followed by an opportunity to practice using those skills.
 Attendees should expect an interactive experience.

-|Proposals due||September 26, 2014
+|Proposals due||September 21, 2015

-|Registration opens||December 1, 2014
+|Registration opens||December 1, 2015